dlridings/AdStagirium/textual-criticism/variant-analysis/adstag1.4.25U52.md

 # Variant Analysis: AdStag1.4.25/52

 Is is not a toss up, but it is a difficult choice to make.
 Good arguments for both.
-I initially preferred B. There seems to be a tendency to split up phrases like that.
+I initially preferred B. There seems to be a tendency to split up phrases like that, that is word order.
+Revisiting this, I am still tending in this direction.

 ## 📌 Variant Description
 - **Location**: adstag1.4.25/52